MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 ### RenderMode

-Whether to render maps using raster tiles or vector data.
+Determines whether to render maps using raster tiles or vector data.
 Raster tiles will generally give a faster framerate at the expense of less readable text.

 _See also:_ [MapRenderMode](MapRenderMode-enumeration.md)